30 Practical Paris Travel Tips You Need To Know

 Find your bearings.

-Sign up for a free walking tour or take a bike tour to learn about the city on a geographical, historical, and cultural level.
+Sign up for a free walking tour (Sandemans or Walkative) or take a guided bike tour of Paris’ hidden gems to learn about the city on a geographical, historical, and cultural level.
 Do something like this on your first day to set you up for the rest of your stay.

 You’ll have a more immersive experience if you attempt to get to know the city on a deeper level past the pretty sights.
 Paris has too much history to ignore.